The proof that π = 4

 Next, similarly to the circle scenario, we fold back the corner where the two segments intersect.
 This seemingly gives us four identical sections, each half as long as before (middle diagram); the overall length of the stairstep path appears to be the same as before.
 We keep going; the shape gets closer and closer to the diagonal, but the walking distance along the jagged path evidently doesn’t budge.
 As before, the conclusion is that the diagonal has a length of 2, rather than the ~1.41 value you can measure with a ruler or calculate from the Pythagorean theorem.

 It helps to develop some well-defined metric for that.
-Most simply, we can analyze the pointwise distance between the stairstep approximation and the diagonal.
+Most simply, we can analyze the pointwise distance between the stairstep approximation and the corresponding point of the diagonal.
 The following diagram should help:

-In the center panel, the situation repeats: we have two triangles that are precisely half the size of the previous one.
-Within the span of each of these triangles, peak deviation is x/2, so the average is x/4; this doesn’t change if we line up both tringles side-by-side.
-The calculated average deviation is εshape = x/4.
+In the center panel, the situation repeats for the next approximation: we have two triangles that are precisely half the size of the earlier one.
+Within the span of each of these triangles, peak deviation is x/2, so the average εshape = x/4.
 Finally, after one more iteration (right), we get εshape = x/8.

 The deviation remaining after iteration c can be generalized as: